-2A Provide Supportive Services for Seniors: The Town had a goal to assist 50 persons with this activity, and assisted 178 LMI elderly persons through the Castle Rock Senior Activity Center Home Delivery of Hot Meals program (#15).
-Please note that the PR23 still includes the 229 LMI elderly already reported in the previous CAPER.
-This is because the PR23 collects all activities that are open and closed in IDIS within PY 2023, and this activity was actually completed in the previous program year.
+2A Provide Supportive Services for Seniors: The Town had a goal to assist 100 persons with activity, and assisted 229 LMI elderly persons through the Castle Rock Senior Activity Center Home Delivery of Hot Meals program.
+Please note that the PR23 still includes the 57 LMI elderly already reported in the previous CAPER.
+This is because the PR23 collects all activities that are open and closed in IDIS within PY 2022.

-2B Provide Supportive Services LMI & Special Needs: The Town had a goal to assist 50 persons with this activity.
+2B Provide Supportive Services LMI & Special Needs: The Town had a goal to assist 100 persons with activity.
 This goal will be combined with goal 2A as the intended target group receiving public services are LMI seniors.